AndersDeath/diary2/000-current.md

 # 16 October - Sunday - Gündoğan - 16 day of immigration

 Today I finished a lot of tasks.
 I finally started mt sharenium project in very early alpha version.
 I am really happy bacause of it.
 At the same time I went for a walk for a while and got nice time.
 Unfortunately problems with ineco card happend in the evening. it's wierd that card didn't work in a shop, but I sucessfully payed for skype by the same card.
+Anyway I ineco customer support told me that it's just a problem with ineco not with me because of my sitting in Turkey.